 - Yes there is a defense called abandonment.

-- Also, this abandonment or prevent occurred under circumstances manifesting a complete and voluntary renunciation of his criminal purpose.
+- Also, this abandonment or prevent occurred under circumstances manifesting a complete and voluntary renunciation of the criminal purpose.

 - Important topics in attempt: